Altering Heft

 Lead/epoxy (50-50) 6

 While epoxying is a technology familiar to every clubmaker, we shouldn't automatically be scared off by the thought of melting lead.
 It's easier than you think, and gives a much higher-density weight.
-You can melt it with the torch you use to remove shafts, and drip it into a mold of some sort -- or directly into the cavity, if possible.
+You can melt it with your shaft-removal torch, and drip it into a mold of some sort -- or directly into the cavity, if possible.
 Solder, which is still heavier than a lead/epoxy paste, can be easily melted with an electric soldering iron.

 It is probably worth noting that lead, absorbed repeatedly over long periods of time, is toxic.
 If you weight clubs with lead powder or by melting lead once or twice a year, this is no big deal.
 But, if you are a professional clubmaker who does this all the time, you need to treat lead as a hazardous material.